Skip to main content

 However, this argument is not without its critics.
 Opponents contend that the use of genetic information in underwriting can lead to a “genetic underclass,” a group of individuals who are unable to obtain affordable insurance due to their genetic predispositions.

 This could have significant social consequences, particularly as genetic testing becomes more widespread and our understanding of the genetic basis of disease grows.
-The fear of may also deter individuals from undergoing medically necessary genetic testing, which could have a negative impact on public health.
+The fear of genetic discrimination may also deter individuals from undergoing medically necessary genetic testing, which could have a negative impact on public health.

 The debate over genetic underwriting pits the economic principle of information symmetry against the ethical imperative to prevent genetic discrimination.